50 Unforgettable Things to Do in Riviera Nayarit

 20. Visit the indigenous Huichol Center for Cultural Survival

-The below video is a TEDx talk by Cilau Valadez, a Wixaritari who, through art and education, shares about the traditions and culture of the Wixarika.
+The video below is a TEDx talk by Cilau Valadez, a Wixaritari who, through art and education, shares about the traditions and culture of the Wixarika.

 “Cilau Valadez is the son of renowned Huichol artist Mariano Valadez and anthropologist Susana Eger Valadez.
-He grew up in Santiago Ixcuintla, Nayarit Mexico.
-Cilau’s parents were the founders of The Huichol Center, non-profit organization that has provided medical aid, food, shelter and artist training to hundreds of Huichol migrants who worked in inhumane conditions throughout the nearby tobacco fields.” -TEDx
+He grew up in Santiago Ixcuintla, Nayarit, Mexico.
+Cilau’s parents were the founders of The Huichol Center, non-profit organization that has provided medical aid, food, shelter, and artist training to hundreds of Huichol migrants who worked in inhumane conditions throughout the nearby tobacco fields.” -TEDx

 21. Snorkel Marieta Islands